-FIG. 9 CUTTING HEIGHT POSITION
+CUTTING HEIGHT POSITION

 - d) Insert height adjustment pin into hole corresponding to desired cutting height and install hairpin cotter.
-See decals on the sides of deck lift plate. - e) Move lever out of transport (or 5" cutting height) position and down onto height adjustment pin to mow at selected height. - f) To transport, move lever back up to transport (or 5" cutting height) position.
+See decal on deck lift plate. - e) Move lever out of transport (or 4.5" cutting height) position and down onto height adjustment pin to mow at selected height.

-Note: The foot operated deck lift assist lever (standard on 72" units the Kohler 26 HP EFI units and optional on all other models) can be used to momentarily lift the deck to clear objects.
-Be sure that blades are disengaged. g) Adjust anti-scalp rollers for Normal Operating Conditions.
+- f) To transport, move lever back up to transport (or 4.5" cutting height) position. - g) Adjust anti-scalp rollers for Normal Operating Conditions.
 Stop engine and remove key.
-Place rollers in one of the positions shown in Fig. 10.
+Place rollers in one of the positions shown in Fig. 6.
 Rollers will maintain 3/4 in.
 (19 mm) clearance to the ground to minimize gouging and roller wear or damage.
-For Maximum Flotation, place rollers one hole position lower.
+For Maximum Deck Flotation, place rollers one hole position lower.
 Rollers should maintain 1/4 in.
 (6.4 mm) minimum clearance to ground.
 Do Not adjust rollers to support the deck.
 Be sure bolt is tightened properly or loss of anti-scalp roller may result.